-Economic package to build self-reliant India, not isolate: Nirmala Sitharaman
+Economic package to build self-reliant but not isolationist India: Nirmala Sitharaman

-New Delhi, May 13: The Rs 20 lakh crore economic package announced by prime minister Narendra Modi essentially aims to spur growth and build a very self reliant India, said finance minister Nirmala Sitharaman.
+New Delhi, May 13: The Rs 20 lakh crore economic package announced by Prime Minister Narendra Modi essentially aims to spur growth and build a very self reliant India, said finance minister Nirmala Sitharaman.

-"The prime minister laid out a comprehensive vision, and that vision was laid out after wide consultations with several sections of the society," she said.
+"The Prime Minister laid out a comprehensive vision, and that vision was laid out after wide consultations with several sections of the society," she said.

-The finance minister also listed out the five pillars of an 'Atma-nirbhar Bharat', Economy, infrastructure, technology driven system, demography and demand.
+The finance minister also listed out the five pillars of an 'Atmanirbhar Bharat', Economy, infrastructure, technology driven system, demography and demand.

 The finance minister reiterated the importance of "self-reliant India" (atma nirbhar bharat).
 She then went on to translate the term 'atma nirbhar Bharat' in four South India languages - Tamil, Kannada, Telugu and Malayalam.